casey/just/README.md

     @echo '{{ style("error") }}OH NO{{ NORMAL }}'
   ```

-##### User Directories<sup>1.23.0</sup>
+##### User Directories

-These functions return paths to user-specific directories for things like
+These functions<sup>1.23.0</sup> return paths to user-specific directories for
-configuration, data, caches, executables, and the user's home directory.
+things like configuration, data, caches, executables, and the user's home
+directory.

 On Unix, these functions follow the
 [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).